Elite Dividend Stocks 2024 - Germany, Europe and USA

 Payout

-Below you will find an overview of the dividend needle key figures.
-Each key figure is explained in detail and why they are important.
+Below you will find an overview of the Elite Dividend Stock Metrics.
+Each metric is explained in detail and why they are important.

-Dividend series: Dividend Increases (Always Increased), Dividend Consistency (Never Decreased) & Dividend Payments (Always Paid)
+Dividend Series: Dividend Increases (Always Increased), Dividend Consistency (Never Lowered) & Dividend Payments (Always Paid)

 When considering dividend series, a distinction is made between 3 variants:

-The column Always increased shows the number of consecutive years in which the company has increased its dividend.
-Always increased means dividend increase.
+The column Always Increased shows the number of consecutive years in which the company has increased its dividend.

-Always paid is the number of consecutive years in which the company has paid a dividend.
+Always Paid is the number of consecutive years in which the company has paid a dividend.
 Dividend increases and dividend cuts are not taken into account here.
-Only the payment of a dividend plays a role.
+Only the payment of a dividend is relevant.

-Special dividends are only included if the dividend series under consideration (Always increased, Never decreased or Always paid) would improve.
-In general, the higher the value of dividend increases (Always increased), dividend continuity (Never decreased) or dividend payments (Always paid), the better.
+Special Dividends are only included if the dividend series under consideration (Always Increased, Never Lowered or Always paid) would improve.
+In general, the higher the value of dividend increases (Always increased), dividend continuity (Never Lowered) or dividend payments (Always paid), the better.
 As the last 25 years are considered, the maximum value is 25.

 Why are dividend series important?